fgci-org/ansible-role-yum/README.md

 ansible-role-yum
 =========

 Add repos.
-Add gpgkeys for the repos.
 Install software from the repos that do not require any extra configuration.
 Software with configuration should be in new roles.

 Requirements
 ------------